h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 #### Task
 1. Which parts of SMO can be parallelized effectively?
 2. Design a data-parallel approach for kernel matrix computation
-3. Implement a cascade SVM approach for handling datasets with millions of samples
+3. Design a cascade SVM approach for handling datasets with millions of samples
 4. What are the communication bottlenecks in distributed SVM training?
 5. Compare shared-memory vs distributed-memory parallelization strategies